kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Metrics for Recommendations

-Click through rate.
+Click through rate
-Conversion rate.
+Conversion rate
 Long term engagement

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.